CodeYourFuture/CYF-PD/content/blocks/portfolio-module-prep-work-for-planning/readme.md

   - Teamwork
   - Employability
 objectives:
-  - Actively working in a product team
+  - Work in a product team
-  - Practicing employability skills
+  - Review your tasks on GitHub
+  - Share your blockers on Slack
-time: 26
+time: 30
-introduction: Coming prepared for a day of teamwork is crucial to ensure you and your teammates can be efficient and use the in-person time effectively.
+introduction: Professionals come to work prepared.
+Before you arrive to meet and work with your team, look at your work and find out what you should be doing.
 exercises:
   - name: Review the board
     time: 2